 - Some patients experience tooth pain and sensitivity in the days following treatment

-What are the Costs Associated with Dental Bridges?
+What Are the Costs Associated with Dental Bridges?

 The cost of a dental bridge will depend on a variety of factors, including the materials used, whether the bridge is designed and fabricated in-office or in a dental laboratory, the complexity of the placement procedure, and on the dentist’s experience placing bridges.
 Typically, a bridge can range in cost from $500 per artificial tooth to as much as $1,200 per tooth.
 Thus, a bridge with only one pontic will cost less than a bridge with two or three pontics.
 The best way to determine the cost of a dental bridge is to consult with a qualified and experienced dentist.

 Unlike many purely elective procedures, dental insurance may cover in full or subsidize the cost of dental bridge treatment, as a missing tooth can greatly impair a person’ s oral health.
-If there are out-of-pocket expenses, however, it may be possible to finance these through companies such as CareCredit®, which specialize in financing of medical and dental procedures.
+If there are out-of-pocket expenses, however, it may be possible to finance these through companies which specialize in financing of medical and dental procedures.